riazosmani/Developer-Interview-Task/README.md

 **AC6: Backend**

 We'd like the current weather for each of the helper regions under their name - rough location is fine.

 Create a button, that when pressed calls an action on a controller that sends a request to a weather API https://openweathermap.org/current (full documentation on that page) and display the response on the page.

-Do not worry too much about the presentation - this isn't a test of front-end skills.
+You will need to registar to gain access to an API key which has free usage - we recommend you do this earlier, as there may sometimes be delay in key activation.

 ### Integration